TrinityCLT/AV-Wiring-Standards/README.md

 ===================

 #Introduction
-This is an effort to consolidate best practices and documentation for AV wiring specifically targeted by no limited to the education market.
+This is an effort to consolidate best practices and documentation for AV wiring specifically targeted but not limited to the education market.
+This document addresses Trinity University specifc needs but may be adapted as needed.

 #Color Code
 Any fiber or Cat(X) cable that is for AV systems will be **violet** in communication rooms and in the classroom or designated installation space.